Brooke-Alvinston: Attractions

 A.W.
 Campbell Conservation Area operated by the St. Clair Region Conservation Authority is located near Alvinston.
 It offers camping, swimming, walking trails and picnic areas.
 It is also the site an annual maple syrup festival where visitors can view demonstrations of syrup production.

 The Brooke Alvinston Watford Fall Fair is held annually in Alvinston.
 It features a tractor pull, demolition derby, parade, evening dance, midway, food concessions, exhibits in animal husbandry, field crops, horticulture, baking, art and photography, and school exhibits.

 The Alvinston to Watford Optimist Road Race is a 16 kilometre race that begins in Alvinston and ends in Watford.
 The race, held annually, started in 1958.

 Alvinston holds a town-wide garage sale annually in May, a classic car and antique tractor show in June, Canada Day celebrations in July, and a Santa Claus Parade in December.

 Recreation

 Brooke-Alvinston has two public libraries, in Alvinston and Inwood respectively.
 Both libraries are part of the Lambton County Library system, which services 25 branches throughout Lambton County.

 Education

 The Lambton Kent District School Board operates an elementary public school near Alvinston.

 Media

-Community news is chiefly reported through two newspapers: the Glencoe-Alvinston Transcript & Free Press and the Watford Guide-Advocate.
+Community news is chiefly found in The Independent of Petrolia and Central Lambton.
+Historically, the community news was reported through two newspapers: the Glencoe-Alvinston Transcript & Free Press and the Watford Guide-Advocate.
 Both publications are owned by Hayter-Walden Publishing.
-The community is also served by Sarnia and Lambton County This Week, and the Strathroy Focus, both owned by Sun Media Corporation.
+The papers were amalgamated with the Forest Standard and the Parkhill Gazette and closed in 2023.
+The community was also served by Sarnia and Lambton County This Week and the Sarnia Observer.